PiyushPapaya/OLED-Display-Studio/README.md

 # OLED Display Studio

-A wireless OLED display controller that lets you upload images and animations to an Arduino Nano 33 BLE from your browser — no cables needed after flashing.
+A wireless OLED display controller that lets you upload images and animations to an Arduino Nano 33 BLE from your browser with no cables needed after flashing.

 **Live App:** [oled-display-studio.vercel.app](https://oled-display-studio.vercel.app/)